weaviate/weaviate-io/developers/weaviate/current/modules/text2vec-transformers.md

       ENABLE_CUDA: 0 # set to 1 to enable
 ```

-Note that running a Weaviate with a the text2vec-transformer module without GPU will be slow.
+Note that running Weaviate with a text2vec-transformer module but without GPU will be slow.
 Enable CUDA if you have a GPU available (`ENABLE_CUDA=1`).

 ### Alternative: configure your custom setup